 Cataract Eye Surgery

-Why is Dr Skalicky the best surgeon to perform your cataract surgery?
+Why choose A/Prof Skalicky to perform your cataract surgery?

-Cataract vs Cataract removed and artificial lens inserted
+Cataract vs Cataract removal and artificial lens inserted

 Preparing For Cataract Surgery

-Before surgery it is important to pre-lubricate the eyes to minimise symptoms of post-operative dry eye syndrome.
-You will be given sample preservative free lubricants to be used 4 times daily for 2-3 weeks prior to cataract surgery.
+Before surgery, it is important to pre-lubricate the eyes to minimise symptoms of post-operative dry eye syndrome.
+You will be given sample preservative-free lubricants to be used four times daily for 2-3 weeks prior to cataract surgery.

 You will arrive, fasted, at the operating theatre several hours before cataract surgery.
 Nursing staff will greet you and begin administering drops to dilate your pupil.
 You will be met by your anaesthetist, who will insert an IV cannula and arrange pleasant anaesthesia.